raul-izquierdo/english/sources/@Repasar/Social Relationships.md

     ?
 Ella rechazó el regalo : `She refused the present` ?
 Se negó a seguir su consejo : `He refused to follow her advice`

+descartar = to rule out
+    ?
+El médico descartó la posibilidad de una enfermedad grave : `The doctor ruled out the possibility of a serious illness` ?
+La policía descartó al sospechoso : `The police ruled out the suspect`

 de ninguna manera = by no means
     ?
 De ninguna manera es esta la mejor solución : `By no means is this the best solution`